Credit Restoration Guide

 Negotiating with Banks for Status Conversion

-Banks are not always eager to reopen a closed file.
-They have already written off the amount in their books.
-From their perspective, the case is over.
-When you approach them to pay the balance, you are doing them a favor by improving their Non-Performing Asset (NPA) recovery.
-Use this to your advantage.
+Banks are not always eager to reopen a "Closed" or "Settled" file.
+From their perspective, once a settlement is reached, the case is moved to the 'Archive' or 'Write-off' ledger.
+When you approach them to pay the remaining balance, you are essentially helping them recover a "Lost Asset."
+Use this leverage.

 Your Documentation Checklist